atomisthq/docs/docs/getting-started/configure-atomist-with-ci.md

     on_error: always
 ```

-Atomist can automate configuring Travis builds ... because yoru specific builds will vary, we recommend create an editro ...

-From Slack
-* Need to configure projects by adding travis.yml to them
-  - either ask for a repo with travis.yml
-  - or run an editor to create one
-* Create a simple commit, commit, watch notifications
-* buttons in notification?
+That's all that you need to do.
+Now, Travis will send all notifications to Atomist.
+To test it out, see the [In Action: CI Notifications](#in-action-ci-notifications) section.

 ### Jenkins Setup

+!!! note ""
-> **Note:** Atomist works with the [Notification plugin](https://plugins.jenkins.io/notification) for Jenkins, which is a pre-requisite.
-The Notification plugin is what will send events to Atomist, so that we can notify and take action based on build events.
+    Atomist requires the [Notification plugin](https://plugins.jenkins.io/notification) for Jenkins.
+The Notification plugin is what will send event notifications to Atomist, so that we can notify and take action based on build events.

 If you don't already have the Notification plugin installed, go to the Plugin Manager in the Jenkins admin interface, select it and complete the installation.